Palveen20/Azure-AD_OnPrem-Lab/README.md

 <p>

 ## Step 8: Login to the Domain Controller and verify Client-1 shows up in ADUC
+On DC-1, open ADUC.

-   - Expand mydomain.com then go to "computers" to verify
+Expand mydomain.com → Computers.
+Confirm Client-1 appears in the list.

 <img width="756" height="533" alt="Screenshot 2025-09-06 105129" src="https://github.com/user-attachments/assets/77b4a2eb-5c15-4ac3-877b-26ffce42a2a7" />